Does this program run on Windows XP ?

 When I run the program, I receive an error message that a procedure entry point has not been found in a module.

-This probably means you run LatencyMon on an older OS version.
-LatencyMon requires Windows Vista, Windows 2008 Server or Windows 7.
+This probably means you run LatencyMon on an old Windows version.
+LatencyMon requires Windows Vista or higher.

 LatencyMon seems to cause a latency spike at startup or when I click the Start button.